Sleep Apnea Doctor Questions and Answers

 Oral Appliance Therapy (OAT) uses a custom-fit oral sleep appliance, also referred to as a MAD (Mandibular Advancement Devise) or a MRD (Mandibular Repositioning Devise).
 These work differently than CPAP.
 Similar to an orthodontic or sports mouth guard, OAs fit inside the mouth and cover the upper and lower teeth.
 An adjustable mechanism is set to prevent the lower jaw from falling back toward the narrow opening at the throat.
 By keeping the lower jaw in a slightly down and forward position, the tongue and soft tissues do not crowd the throat where obstructions occur.
 This makes airflow more productive with less or no snoring, and most importantly less or no apneas.

 There’s a good chance we do!
-Koala® Center for Sleep & TMJ Disorders has multiple locations with sleep apnea doctors in Illinois, Indiana, Missouri, New Mexico, New York, Texas, and Wisconsin.
+Koala® Center For Sleep & TMJ Disorders has multiple locations with sleep apnea doctors in Illinois, Indiana, Missouri, Texas, and Wisconsin.
 Please see our Locations page for each locations’ address and contact information.
 Contact us at the location in your area or call our corporate office at (855) 977-0400 if you’d like more information or to book a consultation with one of our sleep apnea doctors.
-We’d be honored to help you treat your sleep apnea effectively here at Koala® Center for Sleep & TMJ Disorders.
+We’d be honored to help you treat your sleep apnea effectively here at Koala® Center For Sleep & TMJ Disorders.